Usage Guide

 # Enable debug logging

-ghw --log-level DEBUG sync --repo owner/repo
+ghw --log-level DEBUG issues sync --repo owner/repo

 # Use custom config file

-ghw sync --repo owner/repo --config-path /path/to/config.yaml
+ghw issues sync --repo owner/repo --config-path /path/to/config.yaml

 Commands Overview

-gh-worker provides the following commands:
+gh-worker provides the following commands (in help order):

 Command Reference